 Yes, your $950 mortgage payment may very well seem cheaper than that $1050/mo rental payment for a house in the same neighborhood.
 Just because your payment is less does not always mean homeownership is cheaper than renting.

-Let’s see, just this year I have had my hot water go out, I had a roof leak, I had a fan that needed replacing, I had an AC unit that started blowing warm air on an 118-degree day, and I had a pool chlorinator go out.
+Let’s see, just this year I have had my hot water go out, I had a roof leak and got it repair by a contractor from the Roofing Brampton experts, I had a fan that needed replacing, I had an AC unit that started blowing warm air on an 118-degree day, and I had a pool chlorinator go out.

 Ok, so it has been a rough year for sure, but these costs are all things that a landlord would have taken care of if I did not own the house.
 If I had been in a situation where I purchased a house for just 1% down and had no money for closing costs, I likely would not have had money for repairs.